It is hoped this will shed the light of understanding about Grades, Ratings, and Rankings.

 A certificate is awarded by New Zealand Bridge to mark your success each time you achieve a new rank at bridge.

 Just as in the army, there are different ranks of players.
 Everyone begins as unranked - Boot Camp, in effect.
 After that it's a one-way street of promotions based simply on the non-depreciated total of A and B points earned.
 The first step is achieving your Certificate of Proficiency for which you need an aggregate of 5 B points (equivalent to 500 C points).
-When you accumulate 20 B points (or 2000 C points) you become a Club Master and then a Local Master at 50 B points (or 5000 C points).
+When you accumulate 20 B points (= 2000 C points) you become a Club Master and then a Local Master at 50 B points (= 5000 C points).
+Above this grade there are minimum A point requirements.
 Until you earn 50 A points, Local Master is the rank at which you will remain.
 But for every 50 additional A and B points earned, you will be awarded a "star".
-You can see how the rankings progress in the table below:
+A star indicates you have reached the level of A+B points to be promoted to the next rank but do not have the minimum required number of A points.

 - Club Master 20